 Scenery overview

-Countryside with many crop fields and vineyards and a couple of historical cities on the part between Lisbon and Porto, the Central Route from Porto has a similar scenery.
-The Coastal Route from Porto is all about the sea; beaches, coast, fishermen’s villages, etc.
+Countryside with many fields and vineyards and a couple of historical towns on the part between Lisbon and Porto.

 Camino del Norte (the Northern Way)